 Above is an example of good photos.
 Having good lighting helps, and the best photos are usually taken by someone else.

 Of course, it is up to you to agree to send these photos.
-We will provide you with a HIPAA compliant email to use to send them.
-We have found this to be an invaluable tool in speeding up the consultation process, but if you are not comfortable with this, the next option would be to come see Dr. Immerman for an in-person consultation.
+Any emails of forms going to the evergreensurgical.com domain are HIPAA compliant.
+We have found photos to be an invaluable tool in speeding up the consultation process, but if you are not comfortable with this, the next option would be to come see Dr. Immerman for an in-person consultation.

 Also, if you are planning a visit to us, please fill out and return the Medical History Form, Patient Registration Information, and insurance assignment form, and return it to us by mail or email before your visit.
 You can download these forms by following this link.